-Tough start, Tim: Tebow strikes out, plunked in Mets debut
+Tough start, Tim: Tebow fans twice, plunked in Mets debut

 PORT ST. LUCIE, Fla.
 (AP) -- Tim Tebow has gotten off to a tough start in his first game for the New York Mets.

-The former NFL quarterback struck out and grounded into a double play, then was hit by a pitch and trapped off first base Wednesday in a spring training game against Boston.
+The former NFL quarterback struck out twice, grounded into a double play, was hit by a pitch and trapped off first base Wednesday in a spring training exhibition against Boston.
 Tebow batted eighth as the designated hitter for a split squad of Mets.

 Tebow looked at strike three his first time up against reigning AL Cy Young Award winner Rick Porcello.
 Tebow had a friendly word for plate umpire Ryan Additon after being called out.